influxdata/influxdb/docs/catalogs.md

 Another example of information we handle is the `Partition`'s `PersistenceWindows` that  keep track of ingested data within a partition to determine when it can be persisted.
 This allows IOx to receive out of order writes in their timestamps while persisting mostly in non-time overlapping Object Store files.
 The `CatalogChunk`'s `LifecycleAction` is another example that keeps track of on-going action of a chunk (e.g. `compacting`, `persisting`) to avoid running the same job on the chunk.

-[^prop]: To make Figure 3 easy to read, the properties listed in each object are just some examples.
-Click on the corresponding link to see the full set of properties in the code.
+[^prop]: Not all properties are listed in each object of Figure 3.
+Click on the corresponding link to see the full set of properties.
-[^lock]: Transaction and locks will be described more in a separate document.
+[^lock]: Transaction and locks will be described in a separate document.

 ```text
                                                           ┌──────────────────┐